Boddingtons Brewery: 1778–1969

 Boddingtons was one of the breweries implicated in the 1900 English beer poisoning epidemic, in which 6,000 people were poisoned by arsenic and 70 died.

-In January 1902, 86 percent of production was of mild ale.
+In January 1902, 86 per cent of production was of mild ale.

 Following the death of W. Slater Boddington in 1908, the family retained an interest in the company and continued to take a practical hand in its running.
 Henry's youngest son, Robert Slater Boddington (1862–1930) had a fifty-year association with the company and oversaw the installation of a bottling hall in the 1920s.

 Robert's third and fourth sons Philip (1893–1952) and Charles (1897–1982) served as joint chairman following the death of their father in 1930, and Charles took sole responsibility after Philip died.

 By the 1930s, the Boddington family shareholding had dwindled to around 40 per cent.
 On 22 December 1940, the brewery water tanks were hit by bombs during the Manchester Blitz, and the brewery had to be closed down for several months, with production moved temporarily to the nearby Hydes Brewery.
-The brewery was rebuilt with the most up-to-date and modern equipment of the time, and was the first in Europe to install stainless steel brewing vats.
+The brewery was rebuilt with modern equipment of the time, and was the first in Europe to install stainless steel brewing vats.

 Pale ale or "bitter" rapidly grew in popularity after the Second World War and overtook mild in sales from the 1950s.

 Whitbread, a large brewery, took a 13 per cent stake in the company in 1961.
 In 1962 the company purchased Richard Clarke & Co of Reddish, Stockport, adding 60 public houses to the firm.